Yes, America's anchorman is away and this is your EIB anchor baby Mark Stein.

 I think that's ridiculous.

-But Jeb Bush seems like a perfectly nice guy, but uh it's insufficient for a conservative politician to regard illegal immigration as an act of love.
+But Jeb Bush seems like a perfectly nice guy, but it's insufficient for a conservative politician to regard illegal immigration as an act of love.

-And he's no longer talking like that, and that is good.
+And he's no longer talking like that.

 That's a Milton Friedman lesson.

-You change the political climate and you don't get the right you don't wait for the right people to come along.
+You change the political climate and you don't get the right, you don't wait for the right people to come along.

 You change the political climate and force the wrong people to say and do the right things.

-I this story in Politico is great, by the way.
+This story in Politico is great, by the way.

-It's called potential Biden run divides Obama orbit.
+It's called Potential Biden Run Divides Obama Orbit.

 And this is the first sentence.